Fujinomiya

 3 of 4 in Shizuoka Prefecture

-Fujinomiya (富士宮), nestled on Mount Fuji's southwestern slopes in Shizuoka Prefecture, is a gateway to Japan’s iconic peak.
-At the heart of the city is the revered Fujinomiya Sengen Shrine, a historic site and traditional starting point for climbers aiming for Fuji’s summit.
-The popular Fujinomiya 5th Station offers one of the shortest routes up the mountain, attracting climbers from near and far.
+Fujinomiya (富士宮), located on the southwestern slopes of Mount Fuji in Shizuoka Prefecture, serves as a prime gateway to Japan’s iconic peak.
+The city is home to the Fujinomiya Sengen Shrine, a historic and revered site that has been a traditional starting point for climbers heading to Fuji’s summit.
+The Fujinomiya 5th Station, easily accessible from the city, offers one of the shortest routes up Mount Fuji, drawing climbers from around the world.
+Whether you're planning to ascend the mountain or simply explore its base, Fujinomiya provides a unique entry point into the awe-inspiring world of Mount Fuji.

 Getting around

 Fujinomiya Station is the main transport hub in Fujinomiya, with easy access to Fujisan Sengen Shrine on foot.
 Buses connect the station to Shiraito Falls, Fuji Five Lakes, and Fujinomiya 5th Station.
-Shin-Fuji Station offers limited bus service to these locations, but Fuji Station is 1.5 km away and has fewer bus connections.
+Shin-Fuji Station has limited bus services to these locations, but Fuji Station is 1.5 km away and has fewer bus connections.

 The Mount Fuji West Side Story Passport offers two days of unlimited bus rides for 2500 yen and discounts at attractions.
 Renting a car from Shin-Fuji or Kawaguchiko Station is recommended for more flexibility.